Annual Income Meaning with Example

 2. Calculate your annual income from each source

 If you’re paid monthly, multiply your monthly income by 12 to get your annual income.
 If you’re paid weekly, multiply your weekly income by the number of weeks you work in a year (usually 52 weeks).
-If your income varies, try to estimate an average based on past earnings.
+If your income varies then estimate the average of your past earnings.
+Add up your income for a specific period (e.g., a month, a quarter, or a year) and divide by the number of periods.
+To determine the average of your income, use AllMath average calculator by putting the income values and number of periods.

 3. Include any additional income